Promote Your Program and Event

 In the Community

-When reaching out to potential community partners, focus on the impact of your program on students, schools and families.
-Here are some ways your community can get involved:
+When reaching out to potential community partners, focus on the impact of your program or event on students, schools and families.
+Here are some ways you can share information with your community:

-- Work with school officials to customize media releases to invite local coverage.
+- Work with school officials to develop media releases to secure local coverage.
 Do not forget smaller, local media outlets such as neighborhood association blogs and newsletters.

 - Community bulletin boards can be good places to post program fliers.
 This can help you reach parents who are not often at the school building.